gitlabform/gitlabform/docs/reference/index.md

 ### Effective configuration

-To generate the effective configuration to apply for a given project or group, if it is configured on more than one level, GitLabForm will **merge** those configurations.
+To generate the effective configuration to apply for a given project or group, if it is configured on more than one level, GitLabForm will merge those configurations.

-If there are conflicting values in the more general (f.e. common) and more specific level (f.e. group level), then the more specific configuration will **overwrite** the more general one.
+If under the exactly same keys there are different values in the more general (f.e. common) and more specific level (f.e. group level), then the more specific configuration will **overwrite** the more general one.

 Example:
 ```yaml
 projects_and_groups:
   # common settings for ALL projects in ALL groups